seanox/aspect-js/manual/en/mvc.md

 what happens to the path.
 The following return values are expected from each permit method:

-__True__ The validation is successful and the iteration via further permit methods is continued.
+`boolean true` The validation is successful and the iteration via further permit methods is continued.
 If all permit methods return true and thus confirm the path, it is used.

-__String__ The validation (iteration over further permit-methods) will be aborted and it will be forwarded to the path corresponding to the string.
+`string` The validation (iteration over further permit-methods) will be aborted and it will be forwarded to the path corresponding to the string.

-__Otherwise__ The path is regarded as invalid/unauthorized, the validation (iteration over further permit-methods) will be aborted and is forwarded to the original path.
+`otherwise` The path is regarded as invalid/unauthorized, the validation (iteration over further permit-methods) will be aborted and is forwarded to the original path.